Please ensure Javascript is enabled for purposes of website accessibility

 There are two ways to get a UCC lien removed.
 First, you can pay off the debt.
 Once the outstanding balance is paid in full, the lender must file an amendment with the Secretary of State and release the collateral within one month.

 You can also wait for the lien to expire.
-Since UCC filings usually expire after five years, many lenders don’t bother to terminate them and wait for them to lapse instead.
+Since UCC filings usually expire after five years, many lenders don’t bother to terminate them and wait for them to lapse.
 However, if you already paid off your debt and the lender hasn’t removed the lien, you can submit a formal request to have them do so.
 They will have 20 days to file a termination statement or send you one to file.
 If the lender still hasn’t taken action after 20 days, you can file a UCC-3 form to request termination.

 When to Hire a UCC Attorney